DOC-REF: FRC-2026-04-28Rev 04 / 2026

 Variable

 CTOs and CISOs spend significant time in agency sponsor meetings, AO briefings, and governance reviews.
-This is rarely budgeted but can consume 5-10% of executive time during the authorization year.
+Rarely budgeted, can consume 5-10% of executive time during the authorization year.

 Staff Training